algolia/unified-instantsearch-ecommerce/README.md

 ]
 ```

-It’s also possible to provide more than one path for each level:
+You can also provide more than one path for each level:

 ```json
 [